rstein66/rstein66.github.io/_projects/narrative-game.md

 ### Subject

 <p style="text-align: center; font-style: italic;">
-    "As the world’s first children’s museum, Brooklyn Children’s Museum has welcomed millions of children and families since 1899 to experience the love of learning" - <a href="https://www.brooklynkids.org/visit" target="_blank">BCM</a>
+    "As the world's first children's museum, Brooklyn Children's Museum has welcomed millions of children and families since 1899 to experience the love of learning" - <a href="https://www.brooklynkids.org/visit" target="_blank">BCM</a>
 </p>

 The game focuses on the BCM's ground floor, which houses its permanent exhibits.